 Current IFC WAC text:

-903.2.3 Group E. An automatic sprinkler system shall be provided for Group E occupancies.
+903.2.3 Group E. An automatic sprinkler system shall be provided for fire areas containing Group E occupancies where the fire area has an occupant load of 51 or more, calculated in accordance with Table 1004.1.2.

 Exceptions: